ckan/ckan/doc/about.rst

 CKAN is an open source project and contributions are welcome!

-We discuss large changes and new features on the `ckan-discuss mailing list <http://lists.okfn.org/mailman/listinfo/ckan-discuss>`_.
+We discuss large changes and new features on the `ckan-discuss <http://lists.okfn.org/mailman/listinfo/ckan-discuss>`_ mailing list, and technical issues on the `ckan-dev <http://lists.okfn.org/mailman/listinfo/ckan-dev>`_ mailing list.
+Please join us there.

-Proposed changes should be made on a personal CKAN fork (e.g. on BitBucket), then merges should be requested with the mainline via the ckan-discuss list.
+You can find developer resources and links to our ticketing system on the `CKAN wiki <http://wiki.ckan.net/Main_Page>`_.

 Acknowledgements
 ----------------